Thermal Break Solutions for Metal Buildings

 Steel and Aluminum have the ability to conduct heat at a high rate.
 Due to the thermal conductivity of these materials, they can easily transfer heat along structural connections that pass through the thermal envelope of a building.
 This is what creates thermal bridging and the resultant, higher than expected heat loss associated with roof and wall panel connections in metal buildings.

-Compacfoam® thermal break material is used as a thermal spacer block at purlin and girt connections to minimize thermal bridging.
-Compacfoam can be used in standing seam or through fastened roof assemblies.
-The material is manufactured in a range of densities offering compressive strengths from 200 psi to 900 psi with an R value of R 3 or greater.
+TSBM thermal break material is used as a thermal spacer block at purlin and girt connections to minimize thermal bridging.
+TSBM can be used in standing seam or through fastened roof assemblies.
+The material is manufactured in a range of densities with an R value between R 4 and R 5.4

 Conductance is a function of thickness and temperature difference, so the thickness of a thermal break should be carefully considered.
 In any connection design using a thermal break, the goal is to use the appropriate thermal conductivity that will help the wall or roof assembly meet energy code requirements.